 What Are the Fines for Aggravated Trafficking in Oklahoma?

-The amount of the fine can be tied to the circumstances of the arrest including the record of the defendant, and the location in which they were caught with the illegal substance.
+The amount of the fine is tied to the circumstances of the arrest including the type of controlled dangerous substance involved, the criminal record of the defendant, and the location in which they were arrested.
+These fines are outlined in the Oklahoma Trafficking in Illegal Drugs Act.

-What Is the Legal Defense for Drug Trafficking Charges in Oklahoma?
+What is the Best Drug Trafficking Defense in Oklahoma?